BrandenSoropia/kingpin-app/README.md

 2. Make sure you have a simulator running.
 I'll be using iOS primarily.
 3. Run `react-devtools`.
 The Dev Tools window should open and prompt you to open the in-app dev menu.
 On iOS that is done with `Command + Control + Z`.
 4. In the simulator's in-app dev menu, click "Debug Remote JS".
 You might have to toggle it off then on again to actually get it to work!

+# Other Helpful Dev Notes

+- Absolute imports are setup via `babel-plugin-module-resolver`.
+You can find and edit its configuration in `babel.config.js`